Hubble 5-star Artificial Stars

 true quality of your telescopes or give you a perfect collimation.

-telescopes but at different distances, and under different lighting environments.
+different distances, and under different lighting environments.

 The innovative Hubble 5-star Artificial Stars is the perfect solution to the star test problem.
 It

 has 5 bright white LEDs with 5 precision pinholes (50/100/150/200/250 microns).
 The